publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXLIX/m__us_usc_t16_s406d–1.md

 > “SEC.
 5. __ADMINISTRATION OF STATE LANDS ACQUIRED BY THE UNITED STATES.__

 >     “The State lands conveyed to the United States under section 3(a) shall become part of Grand Teton National Park.
-The Secretary shall manage such lands under the Act of August 25, 1916 (commonly known as the ‘National Park Service Organic Act’) \[[act Aug.
-25, 1916, ch.
-408][/us/act/1916-08-25/ch408], see Tables for classification\], and other laws, rules, and regulations applicable to Grand Teton National Park.
+The Secretary shall manage such lands under the Act of August 25, 1916 (commonly known as the ‘National Park Service Organic Act’) \[see [18 U.S.C.
+1865(a)][/us/usc/t18/s1865/a], [54 U.S.C.
+100101(a)][/us/usc/t54/s100101/a], 100301 et seq., 100751(a), 100752, 100753, 102101\], and other laws, rules, and regulations applicable to Grand Teton National Park.

 > “SEC.
 6. __AUTHORIZATION FOR APPROPRIATIONS.__